 -

 Calculate Your Net Worth: This is the ultimate measure of your financial health.
 It’s simple: your assets (what you own) minus your liabilities (what you owe).
-Track it at least twice a year.
+Track it regularly.
 You’ll be amazed at how much clarity this gives you.

 -

 Track Your Cash Flow: This one’s crucial.
-For one whole month, track every single dollar that comes in and goes out.
+Track everything that comes in and goes out.
 Use an app, a spreadsheet, or just a notebook.
-Seriously, this “money audit” is probably the most eye-opening thing you can do for your finances.

-When I tracked my spending for the first time, I discovered I was spending $200/month on subscription services I barely used.
+When I tracked my spending for the first time, I discovered I was spending $200/month on subscription services I rarely use.
 That’s $2,400 a year!
-One simple audit led to instant savings.
+Same with my grocery bill.
+I managed to decrease my weekly groceries by $100.

 Step 3: Goal Setting - Give Every Dollar a Purpose #

 Money is just a tool to achieve your life goals.
-If you don’t define what those goals are, your money’s gonna get spent without any real intention.
+If you don’t define what those goals are, you spend your money without real intentions.
 Not a great plan.

 Use the S.M.A.R.T. framework:

-- Specific: “Save for a down payment,” not just “save money”
+- Specific: “Save for a vacation,” not just “save money”

 - Measurable: “Save $50,000,” not “save a lot”